Core Theme 1: Sustainable Food Security Under Climate Change

 Precision agriculture requires co-creation in networks

 Precision Agriculture can help tremendously in responding to climate change.
 But this new way of farming does require a joint learn and ‘co-creation’ process in a network of consumers, society, farmers, advisors, industry, policymakers and researchers.
 Otherwise, farmers will not quickly apply the associated technologies.
-This was one of the main conclusions of the exploratory workshop ‘Fostering the adaption of existing and emerging technologies’ in Copenhagen (November 2017).
+This was one of the main conclusions of the exploratory workshop ‘Fostering the adaption of existing and emerging technologies’ that took place in Copenhagen in November 2017.

 According to the participants, more involvement of stakeholders in the development, fine-tuning and adaptation of the sensors, robots, models and databanks is needed.
 FACCE-JPI should therefore consider to initiate a multi-stakeholder network to establish a mutual learning and co-creation environment.
 This network could also support FACCE-JPI in advising policy makers on relevant subjects.
 Other recommendations include elaborating a road-map for technology adaptation, and collecting success and failure stories to learn from.